goadesign/model/README.md

         ContainerView(SoftwareSystem, "[key]", "[description]", func() {
             // ... same usage as SystemLandscapeView without EnterpriseBoundaryVisible.

-            // All all containers to view.
+            // All all containers in software system to view.
             AddContainers()

             // Make software system boundaries visible for "external" containers